Example face detection results from this project. We're intentionally trying to foil the face detector in this photo.

 You are provided with a positive training database of 6,713 cropped 36x36 faces from the Caltech Web Faces project.
 We arrived at this subset by filtering away faces which were not high enough resolution, upright, or front facing.
 There are many additional databases available For example, see Figure 3 in Huang et al. and the LFW database described in the paper.
 You are free to experiment with additional or alternative training data for extra credit.

-Non-face scenes are the easy to collect.
+Non-face scenes, the second source of your training data, are easy to collect.
 We provide a small database of such scenes from Wu et al. and the SUN scene database.
-You can add more non-face training scenes, although you are unlikely to need more negative training data unless you are building a cascade architecture.
+You can add more non-face training scenes, although you are unlikely to need more negative training data unless you are doing hard negative mining for extra credit.

 The most common benchmark for face detection is the CMU+MIT test set.
 This test set contains 130 images with 511 faces.
 The test set is challenging because the images are highly compressed and quantized.
 Some of the faces are illustrated faces, not human faces.
 For this project, we have converted the test set's ground truth landmark points in to Pascal VOC style bounding boxes.
 We have inflated these bounding boxes to cover most of the head, as the provided training data does.
 For this reason, you are arguably training a "head detector" not a "face detector" for this project.

-Copies of these data sets are available in /course/cs143/data/proj4/.
-You may want to make a local copy of these to speed up training and testing, but please do not include them in your handin.
+Copies of these data sets are provided with your starter code and are available in /course/cs143/asgn/proj4/data.
+You probably want to make a local copy of these to speed up training and testing, but please do not include them in your handin.

 For this project, and all other projects, you must do a project report in HTML.
 In the report you will describe your algorithm and any decisions you made to write your algorithm a particular way.
 Then you will show and discuss the results of your algorithm.
 Discuss any extra credit you did, and clearly show what contribution it had on the results (e.g. performance with and without each extra credit component).